 The implementation of internal ratings-based models has led to a reduction in the current high density of risk-weighted assets (RWA).
-As of September 2020, the bank's RWA compared with total assets stood at 56%, still high compared with those of its peers, but down from an extraordinary 69% as of March 2020.
+As of December 2020, the bank's RWA compared with total assets was 53%, still high compared with those of its peers, but down from an extraordinary 69% as of March 2020.
 The implementation should also provide some buffer against the expected recognition of and decline in outstanding Tier 2 instruments and potential strain from downward rating shifts in its lending book as a result of the economic crisis.
-Upcoming regulatory changes to capital regulation, such as the implementation of the output floor, should not pressure IKB's capital ratios to the downside.
+Upcoming regulatory changes to capital regulation, such as the implementation of the output floor, are not likely to strain IKB's capital ratios.